Factor-augmented tree ensembles: Business cycle estimation

 \end{lemma}

-\begin{proofenv} A formal proof is not reported since it is immediate.
-Indeed, the penalty function in this ECM algorithm depends only on the current vector of coefficients and hyperparameters. \end{proofenv}
+\begin{proof} A formal proof is not reported since it is immediate.
+Indeed, the penalty function in this ECM algorithm depends only on the current vector of coefficients and hyperparameters. \end{proof}

 The CM-step conditionally maximises the expected penalised log-likelihood